Security-Onion-Solutions/securityonion-docs/download.rst

 .. warning::

-   **ALWAYS verify the checksum of ANY downloaded ISO image!** Regardless of whether you're downloading our Security Onion ISO image or a standard CentOS or Ubuntu ISO image, you should ALWAYS verify the downloaded ISO image to ensure it hasn't been tampered with or corrupted during download.
+   **ALWAYS verify the checksum of ANY downloaded ISO image!** Regardless of whether you're downloading our Security Onion ISO image or a standard Rocky Linux or Ubuntu ISO image, you should ALWAYS verify the downloaded ISO image to ensure it hasn't been tampered with or corrupted during download.

 -  If downloading our Security Onion ISO image, you can find the download link and verification instructions here: https://github.com/Security-Onion-Solutions/securityonion/blob/master/VERIFY_ISO.md
--  If downloading an Ubuntu or CentOS ISO image, please verify that ISO image using whatever instructions they provide.
+-  If downloading an Ubuntu or Rocky Linux ISO image, please verify that ISO image using whatever instructions they provide.

 .. warning::